trapexit/mergerfs/mkdocs/docs/config/proxy-ioprio.md

 ## Conflicts With Other Options

 If using [IO passthrough](passthrough.md) there is no reason to set this value to `true`.
-However, since `passthrough` leads to mergerfs IO calls being bypassed entirely will have no impact on performance or behavior regardless.
+However, since `passthrough.io` leads to mergerfs IO calls being bypassed entirely will have no impact on performance or behavior regardless.

-When using `passthrough` the IO priority of the client app would be used directly given the IO is passed through.
+When using `passthrough.io` the IO priority of the client app would be used directly given the IO is passed through.